jericotimtim/TIMTIM-FINALS-OOP/README.md

 - The inclusion of the colors red, green, and yellow makes it easier for the user to determine the integrity of their password.

 ---

+## INSTRUCTURES OF RUNNING THE PROGRAM
+1. **Download all the java classes.**
+- Make sure that all of the classes are entirely downloaded; otherwise, the program will not function.
+2. **Run the cypher.java**
+- Only execute the application from the cypher.java file.

+---